EllieMoz/pdsnd_github/README.md

-### Rectifications - Master - the project was not redone but the but the commit messages were updated
+### Rectifications - Master - the project was not redone but the but the commit messages were updated twice

 ### Date created
 1 April 2023